-Review | Theater J’s timely ‘Nathan the Wise’ highlights religious harmony.
-The year is 1192.
+Review | Theater J’s ‘Nathan the Wise’ highlights religious harmony — in 1192

 “The boy is more skittish than a colt!” exclaims benevolent sultan Salah ad-Din (Maboud Ebrahimzadeh).
 “There is no end to the trouble he can cause!”

 There is no way to make lines like these sound fresh, and they strand some scenes of “Nathan the Wise” in the quicksand of lugubriousness.
 (The occasional audience asides, described in the program as occurring “Now,” fail to add much.)
-Immerwahr’s actors, particularly Eric Hissom as the title character; Em Whitworth as Nathan’s daughter Rachel and Ebrahimzadeh, breathe humanity into the portrayals in ways that reveal the more secure comic fable Bloom’s adaptation strives to be.
+Immerwahr’s actors — particularly Ebrahimzadeh, Eric Hissom as the title character and Em Whitworth as Nathan’s daughter — breathe humanity into the portrayals in ways that reveal the more secure comic fable Bloom’s adaptation strives to be.
 (Spectators might be grateful if Bloom, an accomplished director himself, were to infuse the play more confidently with his own sense of humor.)

 “Nathan the Wise” does open an illuminating window on Jerusalem’s history as a crossroads of faiths and an interlude in which a worldly Muslim ruler established a collectively advantageous detente.
-Nathan, a rich Jewish trader, is wooed by Salah ad-Din to shore up the city’s treasury after the sultan subdues the Christian crusaders, and spares one, played with amusing energy by Drew Kopas.
-The play ultimately turns on the surprising personal revelations that bind the characters together, as they gather for some show-ending revelry, a la Shakespeare.
+Nathan, a rich Jewish trader, is wooed by Salah ad-Din to shore up the city’s treasury after the sultan subdues the Christian crusaders, sparing one, played with amusing energy by Drew Kopas.
+The play ultimately turns on the surprising personal revelations that bind the characters together as they gather for some show-ending revelry, a la Shakespeare.

 These funny disclosures not only reflect the ways in which the elements of farce resolve harmoniously but also underline the common roots of the three religions.
 A thread of the plot concerns the Christian Patriarch (John Lescault) investigating rumors of a blasphemy: a Jewish man who has raised a Christian child as a Jew.
 It is the Muslim sultan who comes to the man’s defense, an act prompting a Christian character to complain to the sultan, “You naturally side with a Jew!”